 Generative AI for Healthcare Professionals: A Practical Introduction

-A one-day, hands-on workshop for people working in healthcare who want to understand AI properly.
-We cover how large language models work, what the evidence says about their use in practice, and how to build something useful with AI tools.
+A one-day, hands-on workshop for healthcare professionals who want to understand AI properly.
+You'll learn how large language models actually work, what the clinical evidence says about their use, and you'll build a working tool with AI agents.
 No technical background needed.

 Time 9:30am – 4:30pm